 When seniors claim unemployment insurance, the Federal-State Unemployment Insurance Program pays them a percentage of their regular earnings over a 52-week period.
 However, seniors who claim federal unemployment benefits may only receive compensation until they meet their state’s maximum benefit amount, unless they qualify for an extension.
 Furthermore, seniors must report unemployment benefit claims on their federal tax return, as UI pay is subject to income taxes.
 In some cases, however, claimants may choose to withhold federal or state taxes from their UI benefit amount.

 If claiming federal unemployment benefits as a senior while working part-time, applicants must also track their gross earnings for the week, including income earned from their salary, commission, cash, vacation pay, bonuses and tips.
 If claiming unemployment insurance, however, applicants cannot earn more than their individual weekly benefit amount, or they may not receive UI compensation for the week.
+With all these factors, benefits amounts are determined on a case by case basis.
 After claiming benefits for unemployment, seniors can choose to receive their UI payments through a debit card or direct deposit, depending on their personal preference.

 How to Claim Unemployment Benefits Each Week